zackahr/SystemDesign/System design/1/System Design.md

 here the cloud solution comes to solve my problem so cloud [[AWS]] .

-what could happen if the code on your machine can't handle all the connections there's 2 solutions [[solution 1]] and [[solution 2]], those 2 solutions are called scalability, there's positive and negative stuff of each solution let's see the [[Horizontal]], [[Vertical]].
+what could happen if the code on your machine can't handle all the connections there's 2 solutions first [[Horizontal]] and the second is [[Vertical]] the have powerful and weak points.